larntz/lemmy-directory/content/community/bookwormstory.social/aobprepub.md

 ---
-title: "Ascendance of a Bookworm - PrePub"
+title: "PrePub - Ascendance of a Bookworm"
 name: "aobprepub"
-description: "A Space for discussing the weekly chapter releases.Even though this is a separate community please be aware that Post titles and in some cases the first few lines of text will be displayed in the local and all feeds, so avoid spoilers there as much as possible anyway.
-Thanks."
+description: "**Navigation Links:**- [Web Novel](/c/aobwebnovel@bookwormstory.social)- **PrePub**- [Light Novel](/c/aoblightnovel@bookwormstory.social)- [Manga](/c/aobmanga@bookwormstory.social)- [Anime](/c/aobanime@bookwormstory.social)A Space for discussing the weekly chapter releases.Even though this is a separate community please be aware that Post titles and in some cases the first few lines of text will be displayed in the local and all feeds, so avoid spoilers there as much as possible anyway.
+Thanks.::: spoiler  synonyms  - Ascendance of a Bookworm - Honzuki no Gekokujou - 『本好きの下剋上』:::"
 type: community
-date: "2023-06-16 11:06:22"
+date: "2023-06-16 22:56:19"
 draft: false
 nsfw: false
 actor_id: "https://bookwormstory.social/c/aobprepub"
 host: bookwormstory.social
 lastmod: "{[ .Updated }}"
-subscribers: 14
+subscribers: 18
-posts: 1
+posts: 2
 comments: 0
-weight: 1
+weight: 2
-dau: 1
+dau: 2
-wau: 1
+wau: 2
-mau: 1
+mau: 2
 instances:
 - "bookwormstory_social"
 tags: